blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Android Boot Internals.md

 - How to perform ADB Backup
 - Android Partition Table

+Part 0 Remember Predestination:
+This is part 0, because this was a later addition.

+I was concerned about your safety, and I wondered, how do we protect women?
+The traditional approach is to lock women up and make them wear veils.
+However, this is against our principles of freedom.

+Solving the problem of rape entirely requires yet another revival of the Renaissance Era.
+But until then, here's what I have cooked up.

+I'll proceed from a non-religious perspective.

+Part I:
 Why I cannot lie:

 I cannot place one foot forward unless capitalism is wiped off the face of the people of earth.